-Timeline of the history of women in WA Police
+Timeline of the History of Women in the WA Police Force

-This year, WA Police celebrates 100 years of women in policing.
+In 2017, the WA Police Force celebrated 100 years of women in policing.

 |1915|| Women's groups in Western Australia make representations to the government and petitions are forwarded to the Colonial Secretary requesting him to appoint women police to care for the social and moral welfare of women and girls, as had occurred in New South Wales and South Australia.